Running a blog has been one of the most rewarding experiences ever.

 Comment your blog’s Facebook, Instagram, or Twitter handle below, and let’s follow each other.
 Time to get those follower counts up!

 I hope this post was helpful for you.
 If you’re a beginner blogger welcome to the community.
-If you find you have any questions comment below or shoot me an email.
+If you find you have any questions comment below or shoot me a DM on Twitter.

 Can’t wait to see the things you do with your blog!